-In nearly all cases, your child will be able to go home the same day as the surgery.
+It is most likely your child will be able to go home the same day as the surgery.
 Your surgeon will decide this according to your child's medical history and general health.
-If they can go home the same day, this is usually about three hours after they arrive in recovery.
+If they can go home the same day, it is usually about four hours after they arrive in recovery.
 If your child's surgeon decides they need to stay longer, this is likely to be an overnight stay and you should be able to return home the following morning.